Old Kent Road: Public services

 Old Kent Road railway station at the southern end of the road opened in 1866 and closed in 1917.
 The London City Fire Brigade opened a fire station on the road around 1868.
 It was subsumed into the London Fire Brigade from its formation and in 1904 was replaced by a new station which was in turn replaced by another on the corner of Coopers Road.
 The station was demolished for redevelopment in 2014 and reopened the following year.

-The Old Kent Road Baths were built in 1906.
-According to Modern Sanitation, they were the only public baths in London with Turkish bath facilities at the time.
-The baths were designed to include two swimming pools, each measuring 75 ft by 30 ft.
-In 1913–4, the baths were used by 188,336 private bathers, 14,687 of which used its Russian, Turkish, or special electric baths.
-The 1923 Municipal Year Book noted the "great success" of Turkish and Russian baths.
+When the Old Kent Road baths were opened in 1905, the then independent Borough of Camberwell became the first London borough to provide municipal Victorian-style Turkish baths in addition to the more usual Russian vapour baths.
+The building was designed to include two swimming pools, each measuring 75 ft by 30 ft.
+In 1913–4, they were used by 188,336 private bathers, 14,687 of whom used its Russian, Turkish, or special electric baths.
+The 1923 Municipal Year Book noted the "great success" of the Turkish and Russian baths.
+The baths were destroyed in the Blitz just before the end of World War II.